 "Yes, but you're working," he said.
-"Let me see ...
+"Let me see . . .
 Oh, but you've made progress."
 And he looked by turns at the color sketches propped against chair backs on either side of the easel, and at the great canvas marked off in squares and covered with a confused schematic charcoal sketch on which the first patches of color were beginning to appear.
 They were in Munich, in a rear apartment on the Schellingstrasse, several floors up.
-Outside the wide north-facing window the sky was blue, the birds twittered and the sun shone; and the young sweet spring air, streaming in through an open pane, mingled in the large studio with the smell of fixative and oil paint.
-The bright golden afternoon light flooded unhindered all over the bare spacious room, frankly showing up the rather worn floorboards, falling on the rough window table covered with brushes and tubes and little bottles, and on the unframed studies that hung on the unpapered walls; it fell on the torn silk screen that enclosed a tastefully furnished little living corner near the door; it fell on the work that was gradually taking shape on the easel, and on the painter and the writer as they looked at it.
+Outside the wide northfacing window the sky was blue, the birds twittered and the sun shone; and the young sweet spring air, streaming in through an open pane, mingled in the large studio with the smell of fixative and oil paint.
+The bright golden afternoon light flooded unhindered all over the bare spacious room, frankly showing up the rather worn floorboards, falling on the rough window table covered with brushes and tubes and little bottles, and on the unframed studies that hung on the unpapered walls; it fell on the torn silk screen that enclosed a tastefully furnished little living corner near the door; it fell on the work that was gradually taking shape on the easel, and on the painter and the writer as they stood before it.

 She was about the same age as himself, rather over thirty.
-In her dark blue paint-stained overall she sat on a low stool, propping her chin in her hand.
-Her brown hair was firmly set, graying a little at the sides already, and slightly waved over the temples; it framed a dark, very charming face of Slav cut, with a snub nose, prominent checkbones and little shiny black eyes.
-Tensely, skeptically, with an air almost of irritation, she scrutinized her work from the side, with her eyes half closed.
+In her dark blue paint-stained apron she sat on a low stool, propping her chin in her hand.
+Her brown hair was firmly set, graying a little at the sides already, and slightly waved over the temples; it surrounded a dark, Slavonic, extremely likable face with a turned-up nose, prominent cheekbones and little shiny black eyes.
+Tensely, skeptically, with an air almost of irritation, she scrutinized her work from the side, half closing her eyes.

 He stood beside her with his right hand on his hip and his left hand rapidly twirling his brown moustache.
-His slanting brows were frowning and working energetically, and he whistled softly to himself as usual.
+His slanting brows were frowning and working energetically, and he was whistling softly to himself as usual.
 He was very carefully and punctiliously dressed, in a quiet gray suit of reserved cut.
 But his forehead, under the dark hair with its exceedingly correct and simple parting, twitched nervously, and his southern features were already sharp, clear-cut and traced as if with a hard chisel, although his mouth and chin were so gently and softly outlined . . .
 Presently he drew his hand across his forehead and eyes and turned away.